marrlab/AE-CFE/README.md

 ## Usage

-To train the model, first, you need to extract the features from the Mask-RCNN model, please run FeatureExtraction.py in Mask-RCNN folder, and please download the trained Mask-RCNN model from here and make a logs folder in Mask-RCNN and save it in that directory:
+To train the model, first, you need to extract the features from the Mask-RCNN model, please run FeatureExtraction.py in Mask-RCNN folder, and please download the trained Mask-RCNN model from here and make a logs folder in Mask-RCNN and put it in that directory:

 https://drive.google.com/file/d/1KP07ViFmT_zAuR2Ga2kAnD5V2j10zHVW/view?usp=sharing